sethnlewis/Predicting-Political-Revolutions/README.md

 │       ├── Mass-Mobilization-Protests           <-- Data source #1
 │       ├── Polity-Project                       <-- Data source #2
 │       └── Database-of-Political-Institutions   <-- Data source #3
 │
-├── images                   <-- Figures used in presentation and notebooks │
+├── models           <-- Models used in analysis
-├── notebooks                <-- Jupyter Notebooks for exploration and presentation │
-├── reference_material
-│   └── data user manuals    <-- PDFs provided from data sources │
-├── report                   <-- Generated analysis summary
 │
+├── notebooks        <-- Jupyter Notebooks for exploration and presentation │   └── cleaning     <-- Preliminary notebooks for cleaning and EDA │
+├── references       <-- Data user manuals
+│
+├── report           <-- Non-technical presentation
+│   └── figures      <-- Figures used in presentation and notebooks │
 ├── src              <-- Custom functions used in notebooks │
 └── README.md        <-- Main README file

 ```